Bounding finite-image sequences of length $\omega^k$: Preliminaries

 We first recall some preliminaries about the behavior of $o(X)$.
 Much of the theory is often stated for well partial orders, with antisymmetry, rather than well-quasi-orders, without it, but of course this difference is immaterial; all statements should be taken as being up to equivalence in the relevant quasi-orders.
 That is to say, in a sense we are really talking about well partial orders, but we use well-quasi-orders here for convenience.

-First, if $X$ and $Y$ are well-quasi-orders, and $X$ embeds in $Y$, then $o(X)\le o(Y)$.
-And if $X$ is a proper (after equivalences) lower set in $Y$, then $o(X)<o(Y)$, since $o(Y)$ is the smallest ordinal greater than $o(Y')$ for any proper lower set in $Y$. \cite{DJP} Meanwhile, while if $X$ surjects onto $Y$, then $o(X)\ge o(Y)$.
-In particular, if $Y$ and $X$ are quasi-orders on the same set with the order $Y$ being an extension of the order $X$, then $o(X)\ge o(Y)$. \cite{DJP}
+If $Y$ is a well-quasi-order and $X$ is a subset of $Y$, then $o(X)\le o(Y)$, so more generally if $X$ embeds in $Y$, then $o(X)\le o(Y)$.
+Moreover, if $X$ is a lower set in $Y$ and is also a proper subset of $Y$, then $o(X)<o(Y)$; indeed, $o(Y)$ is equal to the smallest ordinal greater than every $o(X)$, where $X$ ranges over all proper lower subsets of $Y$. \cite{DJP} Relatedly, if there is a monotonic surjection from $Y$ onto $X$, then $o(X)\le o(Y)$.
+(This is because $o(X)$ can also be characterized as the largest ordinal that $X$ has a monotonic surjection to; if $X$ has a monotonic surjection onto $Y$, then any ordinal that $Y$ surjects onto, $X$ will surject onto.)
+In particular, if $Y$ and $X$ are quasi-orders on the same set with the order $X$ being an extension of the order $Y$, then $o(X)\le o(Y)$. \cite{DJP}

 Given two well-quasi-orders $X$ and $Y$, the disjoint union $X\amalg Y$ and Cartesian product $X\times Y$ are well-quasi-orders with $o(X\amalg Y)=o(X)\oplus o(Y)$ and $o(X\times Y)=o(X)\otimes o(Y)$, where $\oplus$ and $\otimes$ represent the natural (or ``Hessenberg'' \cite[pp. 73--81]{hdf}) addition and multiplication on the ordinals, distinct from their ordinary addition and multiplication. \cite{DJP} These are also the addition and multiplication on the ordinals that one gets from the surreals. \cite{ONAG}